Kirk Douglas: Health problems and death

 On January 28, 1996, at age 79, Douglas suffered a severe stroke, which impaired his ability to speak.
-Doctors told his wife that unless there was rapid improvement, the loss of the ability to speak was likely permanent.
-After a regimen of daily speech-language therapy that lasted several months, his ability to speak returned, although it was still limited.
-He was able to accept an honorary Academy Award two months later in March and thanked the audience.
+Doctors told his wife that unless there was rapid improvement, the loss of his ability to speak would probably be permanent.
+However, after a regimen of daily speech-language therapy that lasted several months, his ability to speak returned, although it was still limited.
+He was able to accept an honorary Academy Award two months later (in March) and to thank the audience.
 He wrote about this experience in his 2002 book My Stroke of Luck, which he hoped would be an "operating manual" for others on how to handle a stroke victim in their own family.

-Douglas died at his home in Beverly Hills, California, surrounded by his family on February 5, 2020, at the age of 103.
-His cause of death was kept private.
+Douglas died at his home in Beverly Hills, California, surrounded by his family on February 5, 2020, at age 103.
 Douglas's funeral was held at the Westwood Village Memorial Park Cemetery on February 7, 2020, two days after his death.
 He was buried in the same plot as his son Eric.
-On April 29, 2021, his wife Anne died at the age of 102 and was buried next to him and their son.
+On April 29, 2021, his wife Anne died at age 102 and was buried next to him and their son.